Acupressure mat: the complete guide

 Difference between shakti mat and acupressure mat?

-They are the same object.
-"Shakti Mat" is the original name of the product introduced in Sweden by Om Mokshananda.
+ShaktiMat is a well-known brand of acupressure mats.
+Colloquially, such mats are also called bed-of-nails mats β€” the principle is the same.
 "Acupressure mat" is the English term most manufacturers use today.
 The principle – thousands of spikes stimulating the skin – is identical.

 Can I use it with essential oils in a diffuser?